-Municipal Securities Rulemaking Board (MSRB) - self-regulatory organization (SRO) subject to oversight by the SEC that is charged with primary rulemaking authority over municipal securities dealers and municipal advisors in connection with their municipal securities and municipal advisory activities.
+Municipal Securities Rulemaking Board (MSRB) is a non-governmental, self-regulatory organization (SRO) that is charged with primary rulemaking authority over municipal securities dealers and municipal advisors in connection with their municipal securities and municipal advisory activities.

 - a.
 Municipal Advisors Rule G-23 - i.
-Purpose Establishes ethical and disclosure requirements for broker-dealers who act as municipal advisors ("Municipal Advisors").
-Rule G-23 does not apply to dealers providing financial advisory services to conduit borrowers. - ii.
-Municipal Advisory Relationship Covers financial advisory or consultant services with respect to the issuance of municipal securities, including advice re: structure, timing, terms or similar matters. - iii.
-Excludes Underwriters Giving Proper Intention.
-Municipal Advisory relationship shall not exist when underwriter renders advice in connection with a transaction in which the underwriter is performing underwriting services if the broker-dealer clearly identifies itself in writing as the underwriter and not as a Municipal Advisor from the earliest stages of its relationship with the issuer with respect to that issue, it will be considered to be acting as an underwriter.
+Purpose Establishes ethical and disclosure requirements for broker-dealers who act as Municipal Advisors ("Municipal Advisors"). - ii.
+Municipal Advisory Relationship Covers Municipal Advisors or consultant services with respect to the issuance of municipal securities, including advice re: structure, timing, terms or similar matters. - iii.
+Excludes Underwriters\- Municipal Advisors relationship shall not exist when underwriter renders advice in connection with a transaction in which the underwriter is performing underwriting services.
+A broker-dealer that clearly identifies itself in writing as an underwriter and not as a Municipal Advisor from the earliest stages of its relationship with the issuer with respect to that issue will be considered to be acting as an underwriter.
 Other disclosures must be given. - iv.
-Writing Requirement Municipal Advisors must have written agreement.

-- v.
-Prohibition on Underwriting Services No broker-dealer that has a financial advisory relationship with the issuer "with respect to the issuance of municipal securities" may acquire all or part of such issue, or act as placement agent. - vi.
-Prohibition on Remarketing Activities No broker-dealer with a financial advisory relationship, may act as a remarketing agent with respect to the issue; except, if it resigns, then after one-year it may act as successor remarketing agent.

-b.
-Underwriters - MSRB Rule G-17; Interpretive Notice
+Writing Requirement Municipal Advisors must have written agreement. - v.
+Prohibition on Underwriting Services No broker-dealer that has a financial advisory relationship "with respect to the issuance of municipal securities" may acquire all or part of such issue, or act as placement agent. - vi.
+Prohibition on Remarketing Activities No broker-dealer with a financial advisory relationship, may act as a remarketing agent with respect to the issue; except, if it resigns, then after one-year it may act as successor remarketing agent. - b.
+Underwriters MSRB Rule G-17; Interpretive Notice - i.

-- i.
 Rule G-17 General Purpose Precludes dealers and municipal advisors, in the conduct of municipal securities or municipal advisory activities, from engaging in any deceptive, dishonest, or unfair practice with any person.
-Also establishes a general duty to deal fairly with all persons (including, among others, issuers of municipal securities). - ii.
-2012 Interpretive Notice Primary change is the requirement of additional disclosures, consisting generally of: (i) disclosures concerning the underwriter's role, (ii) disclosures concerning the underwriter's compensation, (iii) disclosures concerning material conflicts of interests, and (iv) disclosures concerning complex municipal securities financings.
+Also establishes a general duty to deal fairly with all persons (including, among others, issuers of municipal securities).

+ii.
+2012 Interpretive Notice - Primary change is the requirement of additional disclosures, consisting generally of: (i) disclosures concerning the underwriter's role, (ii) disclosures concerning the underwriter's compensation, (iii) disclosures concerning material conflicts of interests, and (iv) disclosures concerning complex municipal securities financings.